 Commentary: A saying in which the selfish and non-spiritual behaviour of religious priests is criticized.
 They are also accused of hiding or blocking the mystic teachings (‘gnoseos’) from those who need them.

 In Luke there is ‘take away the key to gnoseos’, a special type of knowledge.
 Matthew has ‘lock the Rule of God in front of people’.
-Taken together this would mean that the special teachings, the ‘gnoseos’ is the means to entering into the Rule of God (self realisation) and you cannot get such gnoseos from religious (spiritually ignorant) priests and by implication only from a tantric-mystic realised master such as Yeshua.
+Taken together this would mean that the special teaching, the ‘gnoseos’ is the means to entering into the Rule of God (self realisation) and you cannot get such gnoseos from religious (spiritually ignorant) priests and by implication only from a tantric-mystic realised master such as Yeshua.

 Q 14:5 / Luke 14: 5 = Matthew 12: 11-12